w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

-* describe the use of different assistive technologies and adaptive strategies by various groups of people with disabilities
+* describe the impact of including real people with disabilities in user research activities
-* describe different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure
-* describe applicable accessibility guidelines, standards, and policies, such as WCAG
+* describe desktop research activities to conduct when it is not feasible to include real people with disabilities, such as asking for experts advice, or following documented best practices
+* articulate and communicate the consequences of not involving people with disabilities, for example higher costs to implement accessibility at a later stage
 * describe the characteristics of potential participants in user research activities based on different factors, such as overall project requirements, type of disability, and level of skills using assistive technologies and adaptive strategies
 * identify related requirements for project managers and other team members to include accessibility in the overall project requirements

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

 ### Topic: Establishing Requirements

-Present accessibility standards (such as WCAG2) and policies that may apply in the students' region.
+Present accessibility standards (such as WCAG2) and policies that apply in the students' region.
 Discuss functional and non-functional requirements related to people with disabilities.

 #### Learning Outcomes for Topic